rkomartin/veritable-python/README.md

     client_data_handle.delete_rows(client_subset)

-## Specifying new analyses of a table and performing inference
+## Running new analyses on a table
 To set up a new analysis of a table, use the `create_analysis` method of the table handle.
 This method takes a `schema`, which must be a dict whose keys are column names (for some subset of the columns in the table--note that it is not necessary to analyze all of the columns in the table) and whose values are dicts:

     {'age': {'type': 'count'},